klembot/grunt-entwine-quickstart/README.md

 To stop this process, go to your terminal window, hold the Control key down, and press C. If you use Windows, it'll ask you if you're sure you want to stop the task first.

+### `grunt app`

+This builds desktop application versions of your story for Windows, OS X, and Linux.
+The resulting files will be placed in a folder named `app` in the project's `dist` folder.

+You must run this on an OS X computer in order to create an OS X app, but otherwise it doesn't matter what platform you are using.

+The first time you run this command, you must be connected to the Internet, as it will download NW.js, the engine that runs your stories.
+This can take a minute or more.
+After the first time, this command will finish much faster.

 ### `grunt setup`

 This runs the setup process, asking you: